Pi: Fourier series

 π appears in characters of p-adic numbers (shown), which are elements of a Prüfer group.
 Tate's thesis makes heavy use of this machinery.

 The constant π also appears naturally in Fourier series of periodic functions.
 Periodic functions are functions on the group T = R/Z of fractional parts of real numbers.
 The Fourier decomposition shows that a complex-valued function f on T can be written as an infinite linear superposition of unitary characters of T. That is, continuous group homomorphisms from T to the circle group U(1) of unit modulus complex numbers.

 It is a theorem that every character of T is one of the complex exponentials $e_n(x)= e^{2\pi i n x}$.
+Among these, there is a unique character, up to complex conjugation, that is a group isomorphism from T onto the multiplicative group of complex numbers of absolute value one.
+A definition of the constant, due to Nicolas Bourbaki, takes π to be half the magnitude of the derivative of this isomorphism.

-There is a unique character on T, up to complex conjugation, that is a group isomorphism.
-Using the Haar measure on the circle group, the constant π is half the magnitude of the Radon–Nikodym derivative of this character.
-The other characters have derivatives whose magnitudes are positive integral multiples of 2π.
-As a result, the constant π is the unique number such that the group T, equipped with its Haar measure, is Pontrjagin dual to the lattice of integral multiples of 2π.
+Equivalently, using the Haar measure on the circle group, the other characters have derivatives whose magnitudes are positive integral multiples of 2π.
+Thus π is the unique positive number such that the group T, equipped with its Haar measure, is Pontrjagin dual to the lattice of integral multiples of 2π.
 This is a version of the one-dimensional Poisson summation formula.

-In Fourier analysis, the number π rather than 2π also appears, and sometimes this difference has important consequences.
-The basic exponential $e^{\pi i x}$ is no longer a character of the group T, but instead is twisted by a sign after one turn of the circle group.
-This is known as a projective representation: it is a representation not of T but of its double cover.
-It is the most basic projective representation, being associated with the most elementary compact group, and π (rather than 2π) often appears in projective representations requiring a double cover.
-Spinors, for instance, exhibit this behavior in physics, representing rotations with a twist by a sign.
-Certain representations of the group SL(2,R) of $2\times 2$ real matrices of determinant one also require this extra twist, as do representations of the Heisenberg group.
+In Fourier analysis, the appearance of π rather than 2π often signals the passage from ordinary characters to projective representations.
+The basic exponential $e^{\pi i x}$ is not a character of the group T, since it changes sign after one turn of the circle; instead, it defines a representation of the double cover of T. This is the simplest example of a projective representation, and the same phenomenon recurs more broadly in harmonic analysis.
+Spinors, for example, represent rotations only after passing to a double cover, and metaplectic representations similarly arise from a double cover of SL(2,R).
+The same ideas also connect Fourier analysis with arithmetic, since theta functions and modular forms of half-integral weight are naturally governed by these metaplectic and Heisenberg-theoretic constructions.